MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Utility/Send-MailMessage.md

 ```

 ### -Body

-Specifies the body (content) of the e-mail message.
+Specifies the content of the email message.

 ```yaml
 Type: String